CaptainNii/Host-a-static-website-on-aws/README.md

 ---

+## 🌐 How to Access the Website

+1. Deploy the infrastructure using AWS Management Console, CloudFormation, or Terraform.
+2. Run the setup script on EC2 instances.
+3. Access the website via the **Load Balancer DNS name** or your **Route 53 domain**.

+---

 ## 📧 Notifications

 SNS is configured to send alerts about Auto Scaling activities.
 Ensure that your subscription is active to receive notifications.